By Bazilius Emmanuel – Art in Tanzania internship

 Introduction

-Environment is a famous word in current days, as it used to refer to different settings, ranging from local to international ones.
+Environment is a famous word nowadays, as it refers to different settings, from local to international ones.
 The origin of term environment is from the French word “environed “which means surroundings, so people may use environment to refer to everything found in a certain location.

--Also, in geography some words like nature, habitat, domain and surrounding are used as synonym of the term environment.
+-Also, in geography, words like nature, habitat, domain and surrounding are synonyms of the term environment.

 Meaning of environment

-Our environment is the set of complex physical, chemical and biological elements, conditions and factors that affects an organism and determines its form of survival.
-It is comprising of all surroundings in which an organism lives and interacts with living things and non-living materials like water and air.
+Our environment is the set of complex physical, chemical and biological elements, conditions and factors that affect an organism and determine its form of survival.
+It comprises all surroundings in which an organism lives and interacts with living things and non-living materials like water and air.

--The environment is dynamic depending on interaction of living organisms with non-living materials.
-Also, the environment is regarded as the sum of total conditions surrounded human beings at a certain time and space.
+-The environment is dynamic depending on the interaction of living organisms with non-living materials.
+Also, the environment is the sum of the total conditions surrounding human beings at a particular time and space.

 Natural resources are derived from the environment, So the interaction between human beings and other living organisms has more to do with the environment(which can be good or bad for the sustainability of the environment)